-154. If the legislature or any part of it is made up of representatives chosen by the people for a specified period of time, after which they are to return to the ordinary condition of subjects and to have no $\cdot$ further $\cdot$ share in the legislature unless they are chosen again, this power of choosing again must also be exercised by the people either at certain appointed times or else when they are called to it.
-In the latter case, the power of convoking the legislature $\cdot$ by calling for a general election $\cdot$ is ordinarily given to the executive, and is to be exercised in one of these two ways.
-(1) If the original constitution lays down the intervals at which the legislature is to assemble and act, all the executive power has to do is dutifully to issue directions for the proper conduct of the elections, when the benefits or needs of the public require the amendment of old laws or the making of new ones, or the correction or prevention of any misfortunes that have occurred or are threatening the people.
+154. If the legislature or any part of it is made up of representatives chosen by the people for a specified period of time, after which they are to return to the ordinary condition of subjects and to have no .further. share in the legislature unless they are chosen again, this power of choosing again must also be exercised by the people either at certain appointed times or else when they are called to it.
+In the latter case, the power of convoking the legislature ·by calling for a general election \cdot is ordinarily given to the executive, and is to be exercised in one of these two ways.
+(1) If the original constitution lays down the intervals at which the legislature is to assemble and act, all the executive power has to do is dutifully to issue directions for the proper conduct of the election and the assembly.
+(2) Otherwise, it is left to the executive's prudence to call for new elections, when the benefits or needs of the public require the amendment of old laws or the making of new ones, or the correction or prevention of any misfortunes that have occurred or are threatening the people.

 155. You may want to ask: 'What if the executive power, having control of the force of the commonwealth, makes use of that force to prevent the legislature from meeting and acting at a time when its original constitution specifies that it should meet or the needs of the commonwealth require that it do so?'
-I reply: Someone who uses force against the people, without authority and contrary to the trust that he had been given, puts himself into a state of war with the people.
-They have a right to reinstate their legislature in the exercise of its power.
-They have set up a legislature intending it to exercise the power of making laws - either at certain set times or when there is need of it - and when the legislature is hindered by •any force from doing what is needed by the society for the safety and preservation of the people, the people have a right to remove •that force by force.
-In all states and conditions, the true remedy for unauthorized force is to oppose it with force. . . .
+I reply: Someone who uses force against the people, without authority and contrary to the trust they had given him, puts himself into a state of war with the people.
+They have a right to oppose this executive and reinstate their legislature in the exercise of its power.
+They have set up a legislature intending it to exercise the power of making laws-either at certain set times or when there is need of it-and when the legislature is hindered by •any force from doing what is needed by the society for the safety and preservation of the people, the people have a right to remove •that force by force.
+In all states and conditions, the true remedy for unauthorized force is to oppose it with force....